T. Rex (band): Glam rock and commercial success (July 1970 – December 1972)

 Bolan continued the process of simplification by shortening the band's name to T. Rex.
-The new sound was more pop-oriented, and the first single, "Ride a White Swan" recorded in July and released in October 1970 made the Top 10 in the UK by late November and would soon reach number 2.
+The new sound was more pop-oriented, and the first single, "Ride a White Swan", recorded in July and released in October 1970, made the Top 10 in the UK by late November and would soon reach number 2.
 Ticket fees were reduced to 10 shillings/50p to attract a younger audience.
 The eponymous first T. Rex album, also recorded that summer, was released in December and continued the move to electric guitars.
 In early 1971, T. Rex reached the top 20 of the official UK Albums Chart.
-During the February–April 1971 suspension of the official album chart (caused by a national postal strike) a chart by Melody Maker—which the Official Chart Company's website nowadays recognises as canonical for the gap period—listed the LP as having peaked at number 7.
+During the February–April 1971 suspension of the official album chart (caused by a national postal strike) a chart by Melody Maker—which the Official Charts Company's website nowadays recognises as canonical for the gap period—listed the LP as having peaked at number 7.

 "Ride a White Swan" was quickly followed by a second single, "Hot Love", which reached the top spot on the UK charts, and remained there for six weeks.
-Between these two releases, Bolan first recruited bassist Steve Currie, and then drummer Bill Legend, to form a full band to record and tour to growing audiences.
-After Chelita Secunda added two spots of glitter under Bolan's eyes before an appearance on Top of the Pops for which Bolan wore shiny satin trousers and a shiny jacket (from Chelsea boutique Alkasura) in place of his previous hippy clothes, soon followed by another appearance for the show on which he wore a silver velvet/satin sailor suit, the ensuing performances would often be viewed as the birth of glam rock.
+At the end of 1970, Bolan expanded T. Rex from a duo to a trio, adding bassist Steve Currie (formerly of local Grimsby group "The Rumble Band" while working for the local tax office).
+A few months later, in early 1971, the band became a quartet with the addition of drummer Bill Legend, giving T. Rex a more full and conventional rock band line-up to record and tour to growing audiences.
+After Chelita Secunda added two spots of glitter under Bolan's eyes before an appearance on Top of the Pops, for which Bolan wore shiny satin trousers and a shiny jacket (from Chelsea boutique Alkasura) in place of his previous hippy clothes, soon followed by another appearance for the show on which he wore a silver velvet/satin sailor suit, the ensuing performances would often be viewed as the birth of glam rock.